 MERCHANDISING

-Provide market research on the prospective market expectations emphasising, for example the lighthouse brand and/or the educational aspects of the lighthouse/aid to navigation.
+Provide market research on the prospective market expectations emphasising, for example, the lighthouse brand and/or the educational aspects of the lighthouse/aid to navigation.
 Marketing consultants could be engaged to assist or ascertain the market demand so as to provide quality merchandise for the top end of the market and merchandise which would return a profit against the main customer demand.

 ADVERTISING

 Marketing consultants could be engaged to provide the strategy for project advertising both locally, nationally and world wide.
 This could be in conjunction with other projects in the locality or nationally both external to the organisation and within it.
-The project uniqueness should be promoted in relation to other industrial, navigational or maritime attractions.
+The project's uniqueness should be promoted in relation to other industrial, navigational or maritime attractions.
+Additionally, new marketing strategies such as content marketing, influencer marketing, and digital advertising should be appropriately introduced.
+Utilizing artificial intelligence (AI) for precision marketing can enhance the effectiveness of market promotion.

+Application of VR/AR Technology

+During the project presentation and planning phases, utilize Virtual Reality (VR) and Augmented Reality (AR) technologies to offer stakeholders and potential clients immersive experiences, helping them to better understand the scale and potential of the project.

 MARKET TRENDS

-Marketing consultants could be engaged to provide information on market trends (historic and future) so as to inform the project team how to best to promote the project in a flexible manner in order to meet customer demands.
+Marketing consultants could be engaged to provide information on market trends (historical and future) so as to inform the project team how to best promote the project in a flexible manner in order to meet customer demands.

+Sustainable Development and Environmental Protection

+The project should consider Sustainable Development Goals (SDGs), including carbon emission calculations, the use of renewable energy, and the selection of environmentally friendly materials, to ensure that the project's environmental impact is minimized.

 COMPETITION